London Government Act 1899: Powers transferred to the boroughs

+Borough formation

+Section 15 of the act gave "Her Majesty in Council" the power to set up London borough councils and establish boundaries.
+Draft orders were to be prepared by a body of commissioners and presented to both Houses of Parliament for at least 30 days during a parliamentary session.
+Either House could object, meaning the order could not be made.

+Draft orders for Battersea, Bermondsey, Bethnal Green, Deptford, Fulham, Greenwich, Hackney, Hammersmith, Hampstead, Islington, Lambeth, Lewisham, Poplar, St. Marylebone, Shoreditch, Southwark, Stoke Newington, Wandsworth and Woolwich were laid before parliament on 13 March 1900.

 Detached parts of parishes

-Every part of a parish in the county of London that was wholly detached from the principal part of the parish was to be annexed or divided to the borough which it adjoined.
+Section 18 of the act provided that every part of a parish in the county of London that was wholly detached from the principal part of the parish was to be annexed or divided to the borough which it adjoined.
 Any detached part of another county surrounded by the county of London was to be transferred to the latter county, and incorporated into a metropolitan borough, while any part of the county of London surrounded by another county was to be similarly transferred.

-Notable examples of parishes effected were:
+Notable examples of parishes affected were: